jeremyzilar/mada/_sections/partners/development-team.md

 ---
-title: Our People
+title: Development Team
-section_id: our-people
+section_id: development-team
 parent: partners
-deck: "TKTK"
 ---

 We also have a stellar team helping to fundraise, design, estimate, finance, and provide development expertise!